chromium/chromium/content/test/data/attribution_reporting/interop/README.md

                 "debug_key": "987"
               },

-              // Optional list of zero or more aggregatable keys.
+              // Optional dictionary of aggregation key identifiers and
-              "Attribution-Reporting-Register-Aggregatable-Source": [
+              // corresponding key pieces.
-                {
+              "Attribution-Reporting-Register-Aggregatable-Source": {
-                  // Required string to identify the key.
-                  "id": "a",

-                  // Required uint128 formatted as a base-16 string.
+                  // Value is uint128 formatted as a base-16 string.
-                  "key_piece": "0x1"
+                  "a": "0x1"
               }
-              ]
             }
           }
         ]